Long Live The Black Parade: Main shows

-The latter part of the set simulates nuclear warfare against Draag.
-During the extended portion of "Mama", he steals a dagger from one of the Dictator's servants, and describes it as "a tool for our treasonous needs".
-The opera singer Marianne is also brought out to perform part of the song from the stadium's smaller B-stage.
-"Sleep" is accompanied by a simulation of Draag launching several nuclear missiles.
-For "Teenagers", the show screen is flashed with multiple advertisements related to in-universe products from Draag.
-"Disenchanted" is preceded by a video which addresses the audience regarding unity.
-The album's closing song, "Famous Last Words", utilizes pyrotechnics as the stage erupts into flames.
+The latter part of the set simulated nuclear warfare against Draag.
+During the extended portion of "Mama", Gerard Way stole a dagger from one of the Dictator's servants, and described it as "a tool for our treasonous needs".
+The opera singer Marianne was also brought out to perform part of the song from the stadium's smaller B-stage.
+"Sleep" was accompanied by a simulation of Draag launching several nuclear missiles.
+For "Teenagers", the show screen was flashed with multiple advertisements related to in-universe products from Draag.
+"Disenchanted" was preceded by a video which addresses the audience regarding nuclear warfare; the Grand Immortal Dictator appeared on screen during the performance.
+The album's closing song, "Famous Last Words", utilized pyrotechnics as the stage erupted into flames.

-The main Black Parade set closes with the Pierrot (pictured left; center-image next to Gerard Way) setting off a bomb vest.
+The main Black Parade set closed with the Pierrot (pictured left; center-image next to Gerard Way) setting off a bomb vest.
 The Black Parade is then followed by a shorter, more varied set list (performance pictured right).

-At the end of the Black Parade set, the band performs a reprise version of "The End."
-Mid-way through the performance, the Clerk comes on stage, now dressed up as a Pierrot, and stabs Gerard Way's character in the throat.
-The rest of the band is then forcefully removed from the stage by Draag soldiers, except for Muhoberac, who is escorted off of the stage while holding a plane ticket.
-Afterwards, the Pierrot dances in victory to the album's hidden track "Blood".
-He later reveals a bomb vest underneath his costume, which detonates and closes the first set.
-For the intermission between the two sets, cellist Clarice Jensen plays "From A to B".
-For the second set, the band removes their Black Parade costumes and goes onto the B-stage to play an assortment of songs from the rest of their discography.
+At the end of the Black Parade set, the band performed a reprise version of "The End."
+Mid-way through the performance, the Clerk came on stage, now dressed up as a Pierrot, and stabbed Gerard Way's character in the throat.
+The rest of the band was then forcefully removed from the stage by Draag soldiers, except for Muhoberac, who was escorted off of the stage while holding a plane ticket.
+Afterwards, the Pierrot danced in victory to the album's hidden track "Blood".
+He later revealed a bomb vest underneath his costume, which detonated and closed the first set.
+For the intermission between the two sets, cellist Clarice Jensen played "From A to B".
+For the second set, the band removed their Black Parade costumes and went onto the B-stage to play an assortment of songs from the rest of their discography.